NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

     the largest levels.

     Currently this feature is not enabled when using the default block-matching correlation method.
-In that case cross correlation is only ever performed on the last resolution level.
+In that case the cross correlation check is only ever performed on the last resolution level, which is level 0.

 save-left-right-disparity-difference
     Save the discrepancy between left-to-right and right-to-left